Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Penalty & Fine Schedule

-Secretly recording audio without all-party consent (wiretap)
+Secretly recording audio without all-party consent

 FineUp to $5,000

-ImprisonmentUp to 2.5 years in state prison
+ImprisonmentUp to 2.5 years (varies)

-Criminal harassment via drone surveillance
+Stalking or criminal harassment via drone surveillance

-ClassificationCriminal
+ClassificationCriminal Offense

 FinePer statute